Barelang7/docs/docs/software-setup.md

 OrangePI 3B

 # OS Instalation
-## Prepare the required for sintalation
+## Prepare the required for instalation
 1. TF card, class 10 or above high-speed SanDisk/SamsungEvo card with a minimum capacity of 32Gb (Recomended 64 GB).
 2. TF card reader, used to burn the image into the TF card.
 3. Monitor/ Display with HDMI Interface.